Training, advice and tools that make complying with data privacy laws like GDPR, PECR & CCPA easy

 The numbers we’re tracking

-Does this mean getting rid of customer data?
+Does complying with data privacy laws mean getting rid of customer data?

 We experience these poor practices too often.
 It’s become normalised, with websites following us with tracking we didn’t opt in to.
 With newsletters we can’t remember signing up for.
 And with newspaper headlines about scandals like Cambridge Analytica and data-leaks from big name brands.